nathanpeck/nodejs-aws-workshop/2 - Elastic Beanstalk/README.md

 ## 6. Verify that your environment is up and running:

-Access you environment using the URL that is listed in the Elastic Beanstalk interface:
+Access your environment using the URL that is listed in the [Elastic Beanstalk console](https://us-east-2.console.aws.amazon.com/elasticbeanstalk/home?region=us-east-2#/application/overview?applicationName=empirejs-workshop):

 ![EB create](./images/environment-url.png)